Jamie Carragher criticises Chelsea and Roman Abramovich statement: 'Really poor' and 'embarrassing'

 The initial 110-word statement from Abramovich did not mention Russia or Ukraine, a stance which was met by heavy criticism, before Chelsea released a short statement 14 hours later on Sunday morning, saying: "The situation in Ukraine is horrific and devastating.
 Chelsea FC's thoughts are with everyone in Ukraine.
 Everyone at the club is praying for peace."

-Speaking to Sky Sports prior to the Wembley showpiece, Tuchel was asked if the statement reflected Abramovich's view and said: "Absolutely it includes him and this reflects my opinion like everyone else's opinion in the club."
+Speaking to Sky Sports prior to the Carabao Cup final at Wembley, Tuchel was asked if the statement reflected Abramovich's view and said: "Absolutely it includes him and this reflects my opinion like everyone else's opinion in the club."

 Trending